MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Parameterize a query with Python

-KQL magic allows for simple interchange between Kusto query language and Python.
-To learn more: [Parameterize your KQL magic query with Python](https://mybinder.org/v2/gh/Microsoft/jupyter-Kqlmagic/master?filepath=notebooks%2FParametrizeYourQuery.ipynb)
+kqlmagic allows for simple interchange between Kusto query language and Python.
+To learn more: [Parameterize your kqlmagic query with Python](https://mybinder.org/v2/gh/Microsoft/jupyter-Kqlmagic/master?filepath=notebooks%2FParametrizeYourQuery.ipynb)

 ### Use a Python variable in your KQL query